Highschool students 13-19 years of age

-SSI-MN would not be possible without volunteers who generously donate their time and energy.
-If you would like to help us invest in the next generation by volunteering as a Chaperone or ADC, please download the SSI Volunteer Application and mail it to our office:
+LEAD would not be possible without volunteers who generously donate their time and energy.
+If you would like to help us invest in the next generation by volunteering as a Chaperone or ADC, please download the LEAD Volunteer Application and mail it to our office:

 Minnesota Family Institute